 - Interest: Physical schools can’t offer a class just because one person wants to learn the subject.
 If interest wanes, they cut the class.

-The internet has created in people an insatiable appetite for information.
+Another of the biggest benefits of online classes is the ability to drill down as deeply into your subject as you wish.
+The internet has created an insatiable appetite for information.
 However, freely available information doesn’t always go into enough depth.
-Distance learning bridges the chasm between free information and specialized learning for which students will gladly pay.
+E-learning bridges the chasm between free information and specialized learning for which students will gladly pay.

 Additionally, it removes any personal barriers that might stop people from learning.
 Subjects that carry cultural connotations or taboos, for instance, don’t lend themselves to in-person learning.
 Students can pursue subjects that interest them without fear of judgment or reprisal.

-Learners can also study new subjects from coffee shops, doctor’s office waiting rooms, subway compartments, and anywhere else thanks to mobile technology.
-People who love to travel can continue learning even when their jet-setting instincts land them on the other side of the world.
+You can also take your classes with you on the go, studying new subjects from coffee shops, doctor’s office waiting rooms, and subway cars.
+You can continue learning even when your jet-setting instincts find you on the other side of the world.

-Online learning gives students the option to learn in whatever setting nourishes them most.
+Online learning also gives students the option to learn in whatever setting is most productive for them.
 Some people can’t concentrate without absolute silence.
 Others need to listen to music or surround themselves with activity to stay motivated.
+While classroom courses force a specific ambiance and format, studying online lets you mold your environment to your personal preferences.

 Between work, school, social obligations, and familial responsibilities, people have become far too over-scheduled.
-They can account for every minute of their day, from the moment they wake up until they finally return to bed.
+From the moment they wake up until they return to bed, it’s go, go, go.

-Over-scheduling can cause similar consequences as pressure in a competitive school environment.
+Over-scheduling can have negative consequences.
 If you don’t have time to decompress, relax, and enjoy life, you start resenting every activity in which you participate.

 Make no mistake: You should take online classes seriously.
-They’re designed to help you improve or learn new skills, so you must give them your full attention.
+They’re designed to help you learn new skills, so you must give them your full attention.

 However, they allow you to schedule your learning at your own convenience.
 Maybe you don’t have a spare minute in the morning or afternoon, but you can carve out an hour-long window each evening for your course.